xiaoshan1994/xiaoshan1994.github.io/content/post/pl/co_WasteTLCA.md

   - Open-loop mechanical recycling (TRL: high).
 Collected in mixed waste streams and contains a significant amount of contamination.

-3. Tertiary recycling includes plastic to feedstock and plastic to monomer recycling.
-The polymer is not kept intact, but valuable materials (feedstock, monomers) are being recovered.
+3. Tertiary recycling includes plastic to feedstock and plastic to monomer recycling[^TR].
   - (1) Gasification to feedstock products (TRL: high)[^gas].
   - (2) Pyrolysis to feedstock products (TRL: high)[^pyr].
   - (3) Pyrolysis to wax products (TRL: high)[^wax].